Illinois Roads - Chicago/Cook Co.

 Avenue M southbound under a pair of trestles after 98th Pl.

-A pair of speed limits showing Chicago's old font, Commercial Ave.
-SB near 103rd St. and Vermont Ave.
+A trio of speed limits showing Chicago's old font: Randolph St. WB at Stetson Ave., Commercial Ave.
+SB near 103rd St., and Vermont Ave.
 WB just after it begins.

 130th St. WB between Indiana Avenue.
 (Indiana uses 130th to jog west under the railroad.)